This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

-You may not have any signs and symptoms if your dental caries have just started to form.
+You may not have any symptoms if your dental caries have just started to form.
 When dental caries reach deeper parts of your tooth, you may start to feel pain.
-Hot or cold foods may also cause pain or make it worse.
-The pain may also get worse when you bite or chew.
+The pain may get worse when you chew or eat hot or cold foods.

 - A filling may be placed in your tooth after the decayed portion is removed.
-The filling may help to protect your tooth from further decay.
+The filling may help to protect your tooth from more decay.